- This event has passed.

-Engage with Black History, Stories and Culture
+Engage with Black History, Culture and Stories – ideas & inspiration

 Engage with Black History, Culture and Stories

 - History lovers may also like exploring Northamptonshire Black History Association’s website or Facebook as they have been finding, sharing and preserving Northamptonshire Black History for more than two decades, as well as hosting regular community events and creating educational resources.
-They list an all day Windrush Live! event on Sunday 21st June which is a live-streamed virtual event including music, poetry, comedy, films, documentaries, live discussions and interviews as well as elevating the role of fathers (as it also falls on Father’s Day).

 - Roots: The Saga of an American Family is a book by Alex Haley, which follows the story of an African man sold to slavery and his descendants.
 It was first dramatised in the 1970’s and was recently readapted as a mini-series in 2016.